Below you can find brief descriptions of the projects which our students have completed so far.

 2021/22 Challenging deceptive recycling claims on plastic packaging:

 A large international consumer products company promotes its plastics packaging as both recyclable and made from recycled materials.
 Together with an international environmental NGO, the climate law clinic researched the claims, and found them to be misleading for consumers: Packaging of consumer products cannot be recycled into similar products.
 Their production requires the extraction of additional fossil fuels, and most of it ends up in landfills or is incinerated.
+The clinic submitted a complaint to the Dutch advertising authority; the procedure is still ongoing.

 2021/22 Assessing the readiness of the constituted bodies under the Paris Agreement: